 What causes brakes to seize on?

 The main cause of brakes seizing is inactivity.
-If a vehicle is sitting for a long period of time, especially out in the open, it's not uncommon for the brakes to seize.
-This is usually a case of the pads becoming 'stuck' to the disc as it becomes coated in surface rust, particularly after rain.
+If a vehicle is sitting for a long period of time it's not uncommon for the brakes to seize.
+This is usually a case of the pads becoming 'stuck' to the disc.

-Also bear in mind that brakes are subject to a huge range of temperatures, they're permanently exposed to the elements, and are never serviced between pad changes.
+Also bear in mind that brakes are subjected to huge range of temperatures, they're permanently exposed to the elements, and are never serviced in between pad changes.
 As a result corrosion can build up in key areas and failure occurs.

 If it's the rear brakes that are causing problems it may not be the caliper.
 Sometimes it's the handbrake mechanism that's causing the brakes to remain on.
-This could be a seized handbrake cable, the mechanism itself could be corroded and seized, or the electronic handbrake could be faulty.
+This could be a seized handbrake cable, or the mechanism itself could be corroded and seized.

 A rebuild kit is something a competent DIYer can do at home, but it is a bit involved, and you do need to be careful.
 But as long as the corrosion on the various components isn't too bad, it's worth considering.

-You may want to get a secondhand caliper and rebuild that with new seals but don't just buy a used caliper and fit it – you've no idea about the condition of it, and it could even be worse than the one you're replacing.
-Haynes recommends buying a brand new caliper - it's the wisest option.
+You may want to get a second hand caliper and rebuild that with new seals but don't just buy a used caliper and fit it – you've no idea about the condition of it, and it could even be worse than the one you're replacing!